LarsLott/LarsLott.github.io/_pages/research.md

 *  Pelke, Lars (2022).
 Academic Freedom and the Onset of Autocratization. *Revise and Resubmit*
 *  Pelke, Lars (2021).
 Reanalyzing the Link between Democracy and Economic Development. *Under Review*
 *  Pelke, Lars (2023).
 Academic Freedom Growth and Decline Episodes. *Under Review*
+*  Pelke, Lars & Croissant, Aurel & Trinn, Christoph (2023).
+Autocratization and Domestic Terrorism. *Submitted*
 *  Pelke, Lars & Janika Spannagel (2022).
 Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Working Paper*
 *  Pelke, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Draft in progress*
-*  Croissant, Aurel & Pelke, Lars & Trinn Christoph (2023).
-Autocratization and Domestic Terrorism. *Draft in progress*
 *  Kuehn, David & Pelke, Lars (2020).
 Ethnicity and military behavior in authoritarian regime crises - a pilot study. *Draft in progress*